kempermo/airlab/README.md

 Please note that certain graphics, names, and logos included in this repository are Networked Artifacts Inc. trademarks or copyrighted materials.
 These assets are not covered by the Apache 2.0 license and may not be used in derivative products without prior written permission.
 See ASSETS-EULA.md for terms governing the use of included graphics and branding assets.

-In case of uncertainty about the license please contact us directly using https://networkedartifacts.com/contact.
+In case of uncertainty about the license, please contact us directly using https://networkedartifacts.com/contact.